 4 — Delete your credit card information from your devices.

 I had to do this for quite some time to curb a pretty bad shopping addiction.
 It wasn’t pretty, and I felt a ton of shame by giving my male partner “control” over my finances.
 But I trusted him, and I wanted it, and it worked.
 I got my card info back when I felt like I could trust myself, not when he felt like it.
-You know your relationship, so use your own judgement.)
+You know your relationship, so use your own judgement.

-In my example, I have jeans, and maybe they aren’t exactly like the ones I was looking at on sale, but trying on the ones I do have and making some outfits with them helped remind me how great the stuff I already have is.
+In my example, I have jeans, and even if they aren’t exactly like the ones I was looking at on sale, trying on the ones I do have and making some outfits with them helped remind me how great the jeans I already have are.

 And if you are shopping…

-6 — Make smart purchases
+6 — Make strategic purchases

 How often do we hear or say, “it was the last one, and it was in my size, and it was on sale, it was just meant to be!”
 Guilty, I’ve done it too.

 Identify what it is about the piece you want.
 Is this item actually, exactly, really, what you want?
 Inventory things you have that are similar, and where this new item fits in to your wardrobe.
 What outfits or combinations would you wear it with?
 Then comes the hard part, the Impulse Control.
 Spend some time thinking critically and clearly about the purchase, and then go back if you’ve made an informed choice.
 If you can’t get clear on this, and your brain is just repeating, “but you want it!
 They’re so cute!
 Treat yourself!
 Why not!” — it might be time to dig in to what’s triggering that shopping.

 As Janna writes in this Instagram post:

-Deep down it’s likely an emotional filler for boredom, sadness, self-esteem issues, etc. But do you struggle to control your spending on makeup?
+Deep down it’s likely an emotional filler for boredom, sadness, self-esteem issues, etc. (Bigger topic) But do you struggle to control your spending on makeup?
 Accessories?
 Online shopping?
 During sales?
 Clothes in general?
 At the peak, I got specific and identified that my trigger was specifically jeans on sale.
 (I owned 75 pair back in the day!)
 Make a list and decide where you want to cut back.

 (What is it with jeans!? 😅)

 Sometimes the best secondhand finds are the ones with bad photos and no info, because the person doesn’t know/care/isn’t familiar with reselling, but you can tell it’s the right item.
 These are often cheaper than the highly polished, experienced resellers with all the info, who know they can charge a higher price.